kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW6.md

 - You can modify source code to reduce loops
 - Optimise how data is handled, some repetitive tasks can be cached or skipped entirely.
-- The real data is annotated with scores ([https://genome.ucsc.edu/FAQ/FAQformat.html#format12](https://genome.ucsc.edu/FAQ/FAQformat.html#format12)). you can greatly reduce the search space, by choosing a subset of peaks with the largest score.
+- The real data in narrowPeak is annotated with scores: ([https://genome.ucsc.edu/FAQ/FAQformat.html#format12](https://genome.ucsc.edu/FAQ/FAQformat.html#format12)).
+You can greatly reduce the search space, by choosing a subset of peaks with the largest score.

 You can validate your solution at: http://rosalind.info/problems/ba2g/